tuninmit/DynamicMenu/README.md

 Trigger **Menu** by holding middle mouse for a short time, then select an item to send text

 ## Customize script
+Save file after changed, then reload the script
 * `myCommand.txt`

   ```
   Window tittle contains this text
-      Snippet of text that are so long to remember or we are too lazy to type manually 1
+      Snippets of text that are so long to remember or we are too lazy to type manually 1
-      Snippet of text that are so long to remember or we are too lazy to type manually 2
+      Snippets of text have many line\nLine 1\nLine 2`nFinal line

   Notepad
-      Today I got emootional damage, cannot go to work in {{number}}
+      Today I got emootional damage, cannot go to work in {{number}} day
   ```
    Here we have `{{number}}` placeholder, it will be replaced if **Memory** had value in slot `number`